 Fiduciary funds.
-The Town of Woodbridge maintains four (4) individual fiduciary funds.
+The Town maintains one (1) individual fiduciary fund.
 Fiduciary funds are used to account for resources held for the benefit of parties outside the government.
 Fiduciary funds are not reflected in the government-wide financial statement because the resources of those funds are not available to support the Town of Woodbridge's own programs.

 Fiduciary funds provide the same type of information as the government-wide financial statements, only in more detail.
-The fiduciary fund financial statements provide separate information for Student Activities, Senior Center Activities and Senior Center Arts and Crafts and the OPEB fund.
-Conversely, these funds are combined into a single, aggregated presentation in the fiduciary fund financial statements.
-Individual fund data for these funds is provided in the form of combining statements elsewhere in this report.
+The fiduciary fund financial statements provide separate information for the OPEB fund.
+Conversely, this fund is combined into a single, aggregated presentation in the fiduciary fund financial statements.
+Individual fund data for this fund is provided in the form of combining statements elsewhere in this report.